-Medicines (prescription and over the counter) play an instrumental role in treating many conditions and diseases, but when these medications are no longer needed it's important to dispose of them properly to avoid harm to others and to the environment.
+Medicines (prescription and over the counter) play an instrumental role in treating many conditions and diseases, but when medications are no longer needed it is important to dispose of them properly, to avoid harm to others and to the environment.
 ASU's Maroon Ribbon Week aims to raise awareness of Medication Return Boxes located within certain pharmacies and police department lobbies are a safe way to remove expired, unwanted, or unused medicines from your room or home.
-This service is offered year around, Monday through Friday, from 8 a.m. to 5 p.m. at ASU's Tempe Police Station.
-To locate other disposal boxes, please click on the hyperlink to locate the nearest medication drop box locations and hours of operation.
+The service is offered year around, Monday through Friday, from 8 a.m. to 5 p.m. at ASU's Tempe Police Station.
+To locate other disposal boxes, please click on the hyperlink to locate the nearest medication drop box locations and hours of operation within Arizona.

 Items NOT accepted at the medication return boxes are glass containers, inhalers, intravenous solutions, injectable drugs and syringes due to potential hazards posed by blood-borne pathogens.